Pakistan International Airlines Flight 544: Hijacker's demands

 The hijackers had initially asked the pilot to veer the plane towards New Delhi.
 But, the pilot refused to head towards Delhi on the pretext of fuel shortage and Pakistan Air Force jets had intercepted the aircraft as well.
 The drama started when the PIA pilot, Captain Uzair Khan, called the Hyderabad Airport general manager after being hijacked.
 His message addressed Hyderabad Airport as Bhuj Airport, and led the hijackers to believe that they were in Bhuj, India, as he had heard the hijackers talking about maps of Bhuj.
 The Hyderabad airport staff started pretending to be from Bhuj airport and told the pilot that they were waiting for the plane to land.
 This communication assured the hijackers that the plane had crossed into India.

 Hijackers

-The three hijackers were identified as Shahsawar Baloch, Sabir Baloch and Shabir Baloch.
+The three hijackers were identified as Shahsawar Baloch, Sabir Baloch and Shabir Rind.
 They were traveling under the names of Jamal Hussain, Anwer Hussain and Ghulam Hussain.